 Through the hardships of the Great Depression and the lean years that followed, peanut butter and mayonnaise kept many struggling households afloat.
 They were also the ingredients in a sandwich that was once as popular as peanut butter and jelly in parts of the South.

 Some people would call this southern recipe comfort food, which is weird because there’s so little that’s comfortable about puking yourself inside out.

 Travel below the Mason-Dixon line and you are sure to find your fair share of usual sandwich combinations.
 Elvis liked to fill his banana sandwich with bacon, peanut butter, and pickles.
-But nothing was as classic as the peanut butter and mayonnaise sandwich for just a small amount of mayo (Duke’s obviously) turned it into a sour peanut butter sandwich on white bread.
+But nothing was as classic as the peanut butter and mayonnaise sandwich for just a small amount of mayo (Duke’s obviously, not that Miracle Whip stuff) turned it into a sour peanut butter sandwich on white bread.
 No PB&J sandwiches here people, everyone’s gonna eat peanut butter with mayo.

 The South and Texas are rightfully revered for their delicious and ridiculously unhealthy foods.
 They do not, however, get nearly enough derision for the inevitable misfires that come with that sort of culinary tradition.
 Kool-Aid soaked pickles are a thing in the South, and they are an unholy food that looks like it was dreamt up by an 8-year-old.
 They also eat straight up mayonnaise sandwiches.
 Somewhere out there somebody probably makes a pizza with ketchup.
 It’s only a matter of time before some monster is freezing logs of mayo, dipping them in cornmeal batter, deep frying them, and selling them at a fair.
 Bleh.